 We can continue the discussion on private mail.

 I managed to dirty-hack a quick workaround to get all IDs inserted in the Family Line Graph wizard.
-Don’t throw :tomato: and :egg: on me, please … it is really awful.
+Don’t throw and on me, please … it is really awful.
 I share my hack nevertheless - I am sure someone with insides in the program can come up with a well architectured implementation.

 The resulting visualization looks pretty satisfying.
 Here is a tiny screenshot so you get an impression.